Penalized Principal Component Analysis Using Smoothing: Methods

-In eq.~\eqref{eq:smoothed_pwa}, the optimization is carried out over the unit simplex in $k$ dimensions, parameterized with $Q_k = \left\{ w \in \R^k: \sum_{i=1}^k w_i=1, w_i \geq 0 ~\forall i=1,\ldots,k \right\} \subseteq \R^k$.
 The function $\rho$ which appears in eq.~\eqref{eq:smoothed_pwa} is called the prox-function.
 The prox-function must be nonnegative, continuously differentiable, and strongly convex.
 A specific choice of the prox-function is given below.
-The parameter $\mu>0$ is called the Nesterov smoothing parameter.
+The parameter $\mu>0$ is called the smoothing parameter.
 The choice $\mu=0$ recovers $f^0=f$.

 The advantage of the smoothed surrogate of eq.~\eqref{eq:smoothed_pwa} consists of the fact that it is both smooth for any choice $\mu>0$ and uniformly close to $f$, that is the approximation error is uniformly bounded as